© Felipe Gabriel/Red Bull Content Pool

 1900s: doodling gets surreal

-In the 20th century, doodling became increasingly recognized for its artistry, as well as for its ability to tap the subconscious.
+In the 20th century, doodling became increasingly recognised for its artistry, as well as for its ability to tap the subconscious.
 Famous artists ranging from surrealist Salvador Dalí to abstract expressionist Jackson Pollock experimented with a type of doodling, automatic drawing, as an exercise in creating art without conscious thought.

 2012: doodling takes centre stage